 Since it was founded in 2016, over 100 million users have installed BetterMe.
 While it started off as a virtual weight loss assistant, the platform gradually grew into 2 major products: BetterMe Health Coaching and BetterMe Mental Health.

 Here are a few reasons why BetterMe has become so popular.
-The platform offers:
+The health coaching platform offers:

 - Customized meal plans that shift focus from restrictive dieting to finding healthy dietary balance